 1918 – King’s College Cambridge relaunch the Nine Lessons and Carols after the Great War.
 Ever since, they’ve ‘owned’ it, broadcasting it when technology allowed – even without the stained glass during the Second World War, and without the name ‘King’s’ attached so that the enemy couldn’t quite place where it was coming from.

 1914 – One of the most famous Christmas Eve events, the Christmas Truce of the Great War sees French, English and German troops unite in No Man’s Land – largely thanks to the widespread recognition of Silent Night/Stille Nacht.
 Without the English troops recognising the Germans singing it, there might not have been that moment of peace, handshakes, tobacco trading… and football the next day.
-I’ve got plenty more on this event in my book
+I’ve got plenty more on this event in my book, or on this post.

 1906 – A great unsung hero of broadcasting, Reginald Fessenden gives the first transmission of any radio entertainment programme on Christmas Eve 1906.
 It’s a one-man impromptu carol service courtesy of this Canadian inventor and amateur violinist.
 He transmits a demonstration to ships’ radio operators (“sparks”) from Brank Rock, Massachusetts.
 Instead of the usual Morse code weather updates and time signals, receivers hear a brief burst of Fessenden reading Luke’s Nativity account, performing “O Holy Night” on violin, singing “Adore and Be Still”, and playing Handel’s Largo on vinyl.
 He signs off wishing his audience (not knowing if he had one) a Merry Christmas and asked that if anyone has heard him, to get in touch about the quality of broadcast.
 Sparks on ships from hundreds of miles away wrte to him of its success – and a little crackling is always expected at Christmas.